 A flagship facility for Deakin Marine Science

-An upgrade of the teaching and research laboratories will be undertaken at Deakin’s Queenscliff Marine Science Centre to establish the facility as a flagship site for the Deakin Marine research strategy and the delivery of the Bachelor of Marine Science.
+Deakin University has completed an upgrade of the teaching and research laboratories at Deakin’s Queenscliff Marine Science Centre, establishing the facility as a key site for the Deakin Marine Research and Innovation Centre and the delivery of the Bachelor of Marine Science.

-The upgrade will include new state of the art aquarium facilities, a new high performance computing laboratory, and modern audio-visual and conferencing facilities in the large conference room.
-This will enhance marine science research and postgraduate and undergraduate student training, and provide a direct benefit to our industry partners and local communities.
+The upgrade includes state-of-the-art aquarium facilities, a new high-performance computing laboratory, and modern audio-visual and conferencing facilities in the large conference room.
+These facilities will enhance marine science research and postgraduate and undergraduate student training and benefit our industry partners and local communities directly.

 The Bachelor of Marine Science undergraduate degree is the only dedicated undergraduate marine science degree in Victoria and will use the Queenscliff Marine Science Centre to provide unique experiential learning experiences for students.

-The $4.5m project is being supported by Deakin ($2.5m) the Victorian Government’s Higher Education State Investment Fund (VHESIF) ($1m), AARNet and City of Greater Geelong ($1m).
+The $3.5million project is being supported by Deakin and the Victorian Government’s Higher Education State Investment Fund (VHESIF).

 Dr Prue Francis